• Musical Theatre student singing

 STEP 1

-New Applicants: Create your application account here.
-You will be sent an automatic email with your log in details to continue your application.
+New applicants: Create your application account here.
+You will be sent an automatic email with your login details to continue your application.

 STEP 2